This year, Point Hacks took part in reviewing the lounges at Melbourne Airport as part of the Melbourne Airport 2018 Excellence Awards.

 More importantly, I know you are asking the burning question: what about the champagne?
 Well, it is Moët and Veuve Clicquot, which is impressive.

 However, there is no barista service or bar.
 I know Emirates has a template for all its global network but I hope one day Emirates will consider introducing a barista for this lounge, as Melbourne is Australia’s coffee capital after all.
+You can read more about this lounge on our overview here.

 Plaza Premium Lounge